Travel Photography Tips: Improve Your Photos in 2026

 Sunset from top of the rock in New York City

 By far the best time to shoot is sunrise and sunset.
 Often new photographers will over look this but the time of day can affect the quality of your images more than anything.
-When the site is rising and setting it adds more dynamic light to your scenes.
+When the sun is rising and setting it adds more dynamic light to your scenes.
 Best of all if you wake up for sunrise locations that are often packed with tourists will be fairly empty.

 Looking for Sunrise Photo Tips?